IsmotaraDipty43/Resturant-mangment-website-Server-side/README.md

 - **Database**: MongoDB for scalable and efficient data storage, including food items, user information, and orders.
 - **CRUD Operations**: `PUT`, `POST`, `DELETE`, and `GET` methods for managing food items, orders, and user management.
 - **Stripe Payment Integration**: Enables secure payment processing for orders using the Stripe API.
-- **Admin Features**: Admin can manage users, promote/demote admin roles, and delete users.
+- **Admin Features**:  Admins can - Manage users, including promoting/demoting admin roles and deleting users.Perform advanced queries using the aggregate function in MongoDB for analytics and efficient data handling.

 ## Live Demo